• Skip to main content

 • Important Cues

-See how to do the deadlift for detailed suggestions on perfecting your deadlift form.
+See how to do the deadlift, with detailed suggestions for perfecting your form.

 #7.
 How much rest between sets?

-Take rest periods of 3 to 5 minutes between sets.
+Take 3 to 5 minutes of rest between sets.

 Use shorter rest periods of 1 – 2 minutes if you want to work more on toning and conditioning on your lighter days.